aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/pp_developer_guide.rst

 '''''''''''''''''

 To use pipeline runtime, user simply needs to replace their original model call with ``NxDPPModel.run_train``, rest will remain unchanged.
-Please note that the pipeline runtime will take care of both forward and backward call, so user will not need to explictly make backward calls.
+Please note that the pipeline runtime will take care of both forward and backward call, so user will not need to explicitly make backward calls.
 The ``NxDPPModel.run_train`` call will return the loss that is achieved from ``output_loss_value_spec``.

 Mixed precision training